-The objective of the CFD is to allow an investor to gain leveraged exposure to the movement in the value of the underlying equity (whether up or down), without actually needing to buy or sell the underlying equity.
-The exposure is leveraged since the CFD only requires a relatively small proportion of the notional value of the contract to be put down upfront as initial margin and is one of the key features of trading CFDs.
-By way of example, if an investor buys 1,000 CFD units with an initial margin amount of 20% and an underlying equity price of 500p, the initial investment will be £1000 (0.02 x £5 x 1,000).
-The effect of leverage, in this case 5:1 (1 / 0.
-2) has resulted in a notional value of the contract of £5,000 (5 x 1000).
-This means that for each 1p change in the price of the underlying equity so the value of the CFD changes by £10.
-For instance, if the investor is long and the market increases in value, a £10 profit will be made for every 1p increase in that market.
-However, if the investor is short, a £10 loss will be incurred for each point the market decreases in value.
+The objective of the CFD is to allow an investor to gain leveraged exposure to the movement in the value of the underlying cryptocurrency (whether up or down), without actually needing to buy or sell the underlying market.
+The exposure is leveraged since the CFD only requires a proportion of the notional value of the contract to be put down upfront as initial margin and is one of the key features of trading CFDs.

+By way of example, if an investor buys 2 CFD with an initial margin amount of 50% and an underlying cryptocurrency price of \in 8000, the initial investment will be \in 8000 (0.5 x 8000 x 2).
+The effect of leverage, in this case 2:1 (1 / 0.
+5) has resulted in a notional value of the contract of \in 16,000 (2 x 8000).
+This means that for each \in 1 change in the price of the underlying asset so the value of the CFD changes by \in 2.
+For instance, if the investor is long and the market increases in value, a \in 2 profit will be made for each point increase in that market.
+However, a \in 2 loss will be incurred for each point the market decreases in value.
+Conversely, if an investor holds a short position, a profit is made in line with any decreases in that market, and a loss for any increases in the market.